Economic policy of the Obama administration: Minimum wage

 He favored raising it to $9.50 an hour by 2011, and then indexing it for inflation afterwards.
 In his State of the Union speech in 2012, he hinted at proposing legislation to raise minimum wage rate to $9.00/hr sometime during his next term.
 In January 2014 he signed an executive order raising the minimum wage for federal "workers who are performing services or constructing buildings" to $10.10/hr and began garnering support for a bill to enact this change nationally.
 The change made to the federal worker minimum wage applies only to new contracts or contracts having their terms changed and takes effect beginning in 2015.

 In April 2014, the United States Senate debated the Minimum Wage Fairness Act (S. 1737; 113th Congress).
 The bill would amend the Fair Labor Standards Act of 1938 (FLSA) to increase the federal minimum wage for employees to $10.10 per hour over the course of a two-year period.
 The bill was strongly supported by President Barack Obama and many of the Democratic senators, but strongly opposed by Republicans in the Senate and House.
 Obama strongly supported increasing the minimum wage, giving speeches about it urging Congress to take action.
 Obama argued that "if you pay people well, there's more money in everybody's pockets, and everybody does better."

+Ultimately, the federal minimum wage by the end of Obama's term was still at $7.25 an hour.